 - a.
 In addition to other penalties prescribed under this Section, the Village may petition the Circuit Court for an order enjoining any violation of this Section or Section 167.10 of the Wisconsin Statutes. - b.
 Any fireworks stored, handled, sold, possessed or used by any person who violates any provision of this Section shall be seized.
-The fireworks shall be destroyed after conviction for a violation or otherwise returned to the owner. - (5) PENALITIES.
+The fireworks shall be destroyed after conviction for a violation or otherwise returned to the owner.

+(5) PENALITIES.

 Any person who shall violate any provision of this Section shall, upon conviction, pay a forfeiture of not less than One Hundred Dollars (\$100.00) nor more than Five Hundred Dollars (\$500.00), together with the costs of the action, and upon default of payment thereof, shall be imprisoned in the county jail for a period not to exceed ninety (90) days or until such forfeiture and costs are paid.
-Each day during which a violation of this Section is permitted to exist shall be deemed to be a separate violation.
+Multiple violations of this section may result in the issuance of subsequent citations.